Quasaur/thoughts/content/THOUGHTS/ACT-OF-GOD.md

 ---
-title: Thought: Act of God
+title: 'Thought: Act of God'
 draft: false
 aliases:
-- My Wife
+- 'Thought: My Wife'
-- Women are an Act of God
+- 'Thought: Women are an Act of God'
 ---
 # Thought: ACT OF GOD
 > [!Thought]